-If refused admittance to the exam due to an unexcused tardiness, the student must take the exam on the original day of testing at the convenience of the Course LI.
+If refused admittance due to an unexcused tardiness, the student must take the exam on the original day of testing at the convenience of the Course LI.
 No make-up quizzes shall be given during class time.

 Make-up exams on an alternate date will only be given for extreme extenuating circumstances based on educator discretion.
-The student may be required to provide evidence to verify illness or to prove the validity of the emergency or request for alternate testing date.
+The student will be required to provide evidence to verify illness or emergency causation of absence.